dgc-network/coliving-protocol/docs/docs/token/running-a-node/introduction.md

 **Discovery Node**

-* Indexes blockchains used by the Coliving protocol \(Main-net Ethereum, DATA, and Solana\)
+* Indexes blockchains used by the Coliving protocol \(Main-net Ethereum, and DATA\)
 * Serves API traffic
 * Agreements usage metrics

 **Content Node**

-* Hosts live and image content
+* Hosts text and image content
 * Syncs content across nodes to ensure data is consistent and highly available \(using the Coliving Storage Protocol under the hood\)